jgato/jgato/IPv6_Introduction.md

 In the previous example, you can see how our server has also joined the multicast address for ff01::1 (all devices).

+If it were a Router, it will also listen on ff01::2

 With the scope of  Link Local address you will have:

 ```